pardot/api-docs/docs/kb/api-version-4/export.md

 ### Fields

-Select the prospect fields that need to be exported.
+Select the prospect fields that you want to export.
 [Following](../../object-field-references/#prospect) are the fields that are available for prospect.
 The value for `fields` must be an array of strings of the available fields.

 ### filter_by_updated_at